fheng/formbuilder/README.md

 ```

 ## Developing

 1. `npm install`
 2. `bower install`
 3. `grunt watch`
 4. open `example/index.html` and you're all set!

+#### Applying the changes in RHMAP studio

+1. `rm -rf node_modules && npm install`
+2. `bower install`
+3. `Add the formbuilder.js content in fh-ngui (public/javascript/lib/formbuilder/formbuilder.js)`

+#### Updating its bundles translations in RHMAP studio

+Execute the grunt tasks as described in the [fh-ngui Readme](https://github.com/fheng/fh-ngui#internationalization)

+PS.: In RHMAP studio this project is used in the Build Forms feature

 ## License